SeanRyan2000/Probability-Combinations-Calculator/README.md

 example:
 if 40% of people have facebook and you randomly select 20, what is the probability that atleast 7 of the selected people will have facebook

+Here you would input calculate(20, 7, 0.4);

+I have used a recursive algorithm for the factorial function